augustoc92/ProjectManagement/README.md

 ## Styles with PostCss, css modules, handling data with firebase, styled forms ##

 Here we will style our application using react post css, splitting some of the components we have been using in every one of our files into a shared component folder.
 We are going to create some 'component.module.css' files to handle the styling.
 And we are also connecting the rest of our app with the firebase database.
 A navbar from ant design is going to start being used as our navigation component.
 And we will stop using redux thunk for a moment, until we handle the possible rejections of firebase database.

+## Changes on the firebase keys and structures ##

+In this last commit, I've changed a database structure from firebase using the .set method of firebase.
+I've also mapped the items that Firebase connects with our app so we do not loose the keys of all the items.
+And I've added some documentation